SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/digital-guardian-arc.md

 The Sumo Logic app for Digital Guardian ARC provides a comprehensive suite of dashboards and alerts to help security analysts monitor, detect, and respond to critical events within their data protection environment.
 Designed to integrate seamlessly with Digital Guardian's Advanced Reporting and Analytics (ARC), this app offers actionable insights into endpoint activities, user behavior, and policy violations to enhance data security.

-Key features for Digital Guardian ARC app include:
+Key features of the Digital Guardian ARC app include:

 - **Real-time activity monitoring**.
 Gain visibility into activities such as file creations, modifications, and deletions, categorized by operation type, file types accessed, and protocols used.
 - **Risk-based alerts**.
-Preconfigured alerts for blocked events, failed login attempts, and user activities originating from high-risk locations allow analysts to detect and respond to potential threats in real-time.
+Pre-configured alerts for blocked events, failed login attempts, and user activities originating from high-risk locations allow analysts to detect and respond to potential threats in real-time.
 - **Policy enforcement analytics**.
 The app provides insights into rule violation events, helping organizations monitor adherence to security policies and identify areas for improvement.
 - **User and host analysis**.
 Interactive charts display the top users, applications, and systems contributing to security events, helping analysts pinpoint risky behaviors or potential insider threats.
 - **Geolocation insights**.
 Visualize sender and recipient activities from high-risk or suspicious locations with geolocation maps, enabling targeted threat investigation and response.
 - **Signature issuer intelligence**.
 Monitor digital signatures for files and applications to ensure authenticity and detect any potential tampering or unauthorized software.

-Use cases for Digital Guardian ARC app include:
+Use cases for the Digital Guardian ARC app include:

 - **Identify unauthorized activities**.
 Detect and investigate unauthorized file access, data exfiltration attempts, or suspicious behavior within the environment.
 - **Enforce compliance**.
 Track and address violations of security rules to maintain regulatory compliance and internal policy adherence.